haampie/FastPrimeSieve.jl/readme.md

 ## Limitations
-Segmented sieving combined with loop unrolling while exploiting L1 cache is of course mostly efficient when siever primes fit 8 times in the segment.
-So with 32KB of cache, the siever primes should not exceed `30 * 32 * 1024 / 8 = 122_880`, meaning we can efficiently sieve up to `n = 15_099_494_400 ≈ 2^34`.
+Segmented sieving combined with loop unrolling while exploiting L1 cache is of course mostly efficient when siever primes fit at least eight times in the segment.
+For example, with 32KB of L1 cache, the siever primes should not exceed `30 num/byte * 32 * 1024 byte / 8 num = 122_880`, meaning we can efficiently sieve up to `n = 15_099_494_400 ≈ 2^34`.
 This package does not yet implement efficient methods that sieve in the range `2^34:∞`.

 ## Current functionality